-The Weekender: NSW Central Coast
+The Weekender: Central Coast, NSW

 Kangaroos, Sand Dunes and Beaches – Drive along the Central Coast of New South Wales and explore its many picturesque offerings.

-In my previous article, I made an itinerary that covers some of the major attractions along the South East coast of NSW.
 Central NSW offers a rustic kind of drive that Australia is famous for.
 The distance to every destination has been calculated from the city centre.

 An hour’s drive away from the city center, Sydney’s northernmost seaside point, Palm Beach is all about blue waters, golden sands, breath taking lookout points and numerous seaside restaurants.
 The 2.3 km stretch can be best observed from the West Head lookout and Barrenjoey Head Lighthouse lookout points well worth the walk.
 If you’re not up for the walk, try out the various water sport activities, such as, kayaking or surfing or jump on a ferry to the Ku-Ring-Gai Chase National Park.
 Palm Beach is also famous for its depiction in the popular TV series Home and Away and is the perfect spot to sit back, unwind and treat yourself to a great meal or two.

 Address: Palm Beach, New South Wales 2108